loighic/proofs/CR_01b--intro_proofs.md

 In 1.11, the first premise is entered for you.
 Put the cursor after the :PR and hit `enter`.

-Put premise 2&mdash;&not;R&mdash;on line 2, hit `tab`, and put :PR.
-Then hit enter.
+Put premise 2 on line 2, hit `tab`, and put :PR.
+Then hit `enter`.

 Follow the explanation in section 12.2 to complete the proof.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="1" late-credit="1"}
 1.11 P & Q, ~R :|-: Q & ~R